buk7456/FreeTX/doc/mixer.md

 ### Example 18: Servo tester
 We can program a simple servo tester that repeatedly moves a servo back and forth.
-<br>In the inputs screen, navigate to Function generator page and select desired movement type.
+<br>In the extras menu, navigate to Function generator and select the desired movement type.
 <br>Then in the mixer, assuming the servo is connected to Ch8,
 ```txt
 1. Ch8  Add  Fgen1 (Weight 100)